vanvalenlab/deepcell-label/README.md

 Caliban's default setting allows operations to be carried out quickly and easily on existing segmentations.
 The actions that can modify cell labels and/or lineage information are:

 *click* - click on a cell label to select it.
-Up to two cells can be selected at one time.
+Up to two labels can be selected at one time.

+*shift + click* - trim stray pixels away from selected part of label

+*ctrl + click* - flood selected part of label with a new, unused label

+*c* - create: relabel selected label with a new, unused label

+*f* - fill: select label, press "f", then follow prompt to fill a hole in the selected label

 *r* - replace: relabel all instances of a selected cell label with a second selected cell label; replaces lineage data in a trk file

-*r* - relabel: sequentially relabel all cells in frame, starting from 1, when no cells are selected (npz only)
+*r* - relabel: sequentially relabel all labels in frame, starting from 1, when no labels are selected (npz only)

-*c* - create: relabel selected cell with an unused label

-*p* - parent: assign parent/daughter relationship to pair of selected cells in trk file
+*p* - parent: assign parent/daughter relationship to pair of selected labels in trk file

-*p* - predict: predict zstack relationships in npz when no cells are selected
+*p* - predict: predict zstack relationships in npz when no labels are selected

-*s* - swap: swap labels and lineage information between two selected cells
+*s* - swap: swap labels and lineage information between two selected labels

 *x* - delete: remove selected cell mask in frame